sck4/RManual/README.md

 # Better Work's R Manual

-The aim of this repository is to create a community of practice and document relevant R functions for exploratory research using Better Work's Core Services data.
+The aim of this repository is to form and cultivate a community of practice around Better Work's Core Services data, and document relevant R functions for exploratory research.

 # Contributing